LOubouzar/ReactNYTScraper/README.md

-# New York Time Article Historian
+# New York Times Article Historian

 ## About
-This is a MERN application utilizing the New York Time public API to allow users to view any article by topic they wish going back to 1851.
-The user can save any interesting articles they wish to view later.
+This is a MERN application utilizing the New York Times public API to allow users to view any article by topic they wish going back to 1851.
+The user can save any interesting articles they want to view later.

 ## Technology
 * MongoDB/Mongoose